Our Board of Trustees

 Iain McNeish

-Iain McNeish is Chair of Oncology and Head of the Division of Cancer at Imperial College London.
+Iain is Chair of Oncology and Head of the Division of Cancer at Imperial College London.
 He is also Director of the Ovarian Cancer Action Research Centre.
 He qualified from the University of Oxford in 1992 and obtained his PhD from the University of Birmingham.
 Since 1998, Iain has combined laboratory research and clinical practice as a medical oncologist.

 Both Iain's clinical work and research focus on ovarian cancer.
 His team are investigating novel therapies for ovarian cancer and how ovarian cancer adapts and evolves over time.